tomfparker/QIC-group-web/_pages/about.md

 ### how to find us

 We're based in the [physics department](https://www.epfl.ch/schools/sb/research/iphys/) on the main campus of [EPFL](https://www.epfl.ch/campus/visitors/coming-to-epfl/) in Laussane, Switzerland.
-The best way to get in touch with us is via email; Zoë Holmes (zoe [dot] holmes [at] epfl [dot] ch).
+The best way to get in touch with us is via email @ zoe [dot] holmes [at] epfl [dot] ch.

 You can also find more information about us on our [webpage](https://www.epfl.ch/labs/qic/), hosted by EPFL.